victorfreitas/wpupper-share-buttons/readme.txt

 * General coding standards and improvements
 * Improvements modal social networks
 * New button: Share on Flipboard
-* New: Option set url via shortcode or method php
+* NEW: Option set url via shortcode or method php
-* New: Option set title via shortcode or method php
+* NEW: Option set title via shortcode or method php
 * Bug fix

 = 3.8.2 =